encoredev/example-meeting-notes/README.md

 ## Developing locally

-When you have [installed Encore](https://encore.dev/docs/install), you can create a new Encore application and clone this example with this command.
+When you have [installed Encore](https://encore.dev/docs/install), you can create a new Encore application and clone this example by running this command:

 ```bash
 encore app create my-app-name --example=meeting-notes